th2-net/th2-common-j/README.md

 * server - grpc server configuration
 * client - grpc client configuration
     * keepAliveInterval - number of seconds before each keep alive message.
+* endpoint - grpc endpoint configuration
+    * maxMessageSize - this option enables endpoint message filtering based on message size (message with size larger than option value will be skipped).
+By default, it has a value of `4 MB`.
+The unit of measurement of the value is number of bytes.

 ```json
 {